-El Quemado Property, Argentina
+El Quemado Property NSR Royalty, Argentina

 The project area is in Salta Province, approximately 80 km west of the city of Salta and consists of 7,959 hectares in 19 claims.
 The El Quemado pegmatite is part of the El Quemado pegmatite field, at the northern end of the Pampean pegmatite province.
 Several known pegmatite occurrences are located within the property, some of which have seen historical exploitation for niobium, tantalum, and bismuth.
-The project includes the historic El Quemado small-scale mine, a former Tantalum-producing operation where Minera Anzotana Co. produced Niobium-Tantalum concentrates and Bismuth concentrates.

 The Company entered into an option agreement with an arm's length individual in June 2016 to acquire 100% interest in El Quemado property.
 In September 2018, the Company exercised the option following the issuance of 357,500 shares, earning a 100% interest, subject to a 2% NSR Royalty.
 During the year ended October 31, 2022, the Company and the vendor agreed to extinguish the 2% NSR Royalty for a cash payment of 1,500,000 Argentinian pesos (\$16,207) made by the Company to the vendor.
-As at October 31, 2022 the El Quemado project is free of any NSR Royalty.